ysaakpr/panka/QUICKSTART.md

-# Deployer QuickStart
+# Panka QuickStart

-Get started with deployer in 3 simple phases.
+Get started with panka in 3 simple phases.

 ---